Back to all posts

 Every pregnancy is unique, so the ideal massage schedule is the one that feels right for you and your body.
 However, there are some general guidelines that can help you plan.
 Most practitioners recommend waiting until after the first trimester, or around the 12-week mark, to begin.
 Once you’re in the second trimester, you might find that a massage every two to four weeks is perfect for managing aches and tension.
 As you get further along in your third trimester, a weekly prenatal massage can be a lifesaver for dealing with the increased physical demands on your body.
 Listen to your body’s cues and chat with your therapist to find the perfect rhythm.

-Simple Tips for Staying Comfortable
+Tips for Staying Comfortable and Relaxed

 Your comfort is paramount.
 During a prenatal massage, you won’t be asked to lie on your stomach or flat on your back.
 Instead, the safest and most comfortable position is lying on your side, supported by plenty of pillows and cushions.
 This takes all the pressure off your abdomen and lower back, allowing you to fully relax.
 While some places use tables with a belly cut-out, these can sometimes cause the uterine ligaments to stretch uncomfortably.
 Our experienced therapists are experts at creating a supportive and secure nest of pillows that will keep you and your baby safe and snug throughout your session.